Spinal cord injury levels can be expressed in many ways and it is important to understand the correlations.

 As applying braces and attaining the erect position cannot be done without a great deal of assistance, this kind of ambulation cannot be considered functional.

-C7 quadriplegic is still confined to a wheelchair, needs a part-time and in many cases, full-time attendant.
+C7 quadriplegic is still confined to a wheelchair, and needs a part-time/ full-time attendant.
 Endurance is affected by a low respiratory reserve.

 Occupations requiring the use of hands are more feasible since finger flexors and extensors are functional.

 The type of work is limited by the weakness of grasp.
-The activities involving tight grasp such are not recommended.
+The activities involving a tight grasp are not recommended.

 T1 Functional Abilities

-The patient in whom T1 is spared by a complete lesion as full innervations of the upper extremity musculature, including essential intrinsic muscles of the hand.
+The patient has full innervations of the upper extremity musculature, including essential intrinsic muscles of the hand.

 This patient would have strength, dexterity and fully innervated proximal musculature.